tan-zhihao1/kickpi-book/rk356x-rk3588/en/02-Getting_Started_Guide/02-K1-Quick_Start_Guide.md

 **Downloading the Serial Assistant Software**

 You can download the serial assistant software by yourself according to your personal preference.
-There is no need for a specific tool.
+There is no need for a special tool.
 Here we use Mobaxterm as an example.

 Mobaxterm software download link : https://mobaxterm.mobatek.net/